emmysteven/mysite/content/pages/contact.md

 <br/>

-We’re here to assist you!
+I'm here to assist you!
 Whether you have a question, or a suggestion, or simply want to get in touch, feel free to use the contact form below.
 <br/>

 Your personal information will be used solely to respond to your inquiry.
 We respect your privacy and will not share your information with third parties.